 By Anthony Corini

-Last year Saturday night was a sell out, so don’t wait, get your tickets today.
-As always, if you can’t make it to the track, watch every lap LIVE on DIRTVision.com!
+Tickets for the Outlaws’ return to Terre Haute are still available.
+As always, if you can’t make it to the track, be sure to watch every lap LIVE on DIRTVision.com!